Refresh a small bathroom on a budget by painting the bathroom cabinet and other simple ideas that you can do in a weekend!

 - Spray paint a metallic color (I used gold) in light coats.
 Use a paint or craft brush to very lightly create brush strokes in some spots.
 This is great if you have any drips to cover!

-- To create an aged affect, lightly “dust” the metallic color with a flat black.
+- To create an aged effect, lightly “dust” the metallic color with a flat black.
 Chalkboard paint in a spray can is perfect for this.

 Painting the other bathroom accessories with black chalkboard spray paint and then a coat of polyurethane compliments the new gold pulls and updated light fixture.